smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

  - Some resumption data should be restored in the `Application` class itself.
  - Some resumption data should be stored in plugins : ApplicationExtensions.
- - Some resumption data requires sending HMI request.
+ - Some resumption data requires sending HMI requests.

 `ResumptionDataProcessor` is inherited from `EventObserver` to track responses.

-If responses are successful `ResumptionDataProcessor` just call `callback(SUCCESS)`
+If all responses are successful `ResumptionDataProcessor` will call `callback(SUCCESS)`

-If part of the data was failed to restore, `ResumptionDataProcessor` should revert already restored data and call  `callback(ERROR_CODE, info)`.
+If some of the data failed to restore, `ResumptionDataProcessor` will revert already restored data and call  `callback(ERROR_CODE, info)`.

-Requirenments available in proposal [Handle response from HMI during resumption data](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0190-resumption-data-error-handling.md)
+The requirements are available in proposal 0190: [Handle response from HMI during resumption data](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0190-resumption-data-error-handling.md)

-RAI will wait for callback to send response to a mobile application.
+RegisterAppInterface will wait for the callback to send a response to a mobile application.

 ### AppExtension